Promo code SPRING2022 will be automatically applied at checkout!

 A person with long black hair and glasses in a yellow top and grey sweatpants, standing in front of a floor-length mirror

-Menstruation is a healthy and normal process, but unfortunately, many people experience unpleasant side effects during this time.
-If you’re a person who menstruates, you may be familiar with feeling bloated or even feeling like you’ve gained actual weight during your period.
+Menstruation is a healthy, normal process, but if you're a person who menstruates, you may be familiar with some of its uncomfortable side effects.
+One of these is feeling bloated or even like you've gained actual weight during your period.

-Slight weight fluctuations during your period are common, and are mostly related to changing hormone levels during your cycle.
-But, if you find bloating or water retention to be uncomfortable, there are some things you can try out to alleviate or prevent these symptoms from occurring.
+Slight weight fluctuations during your period are common and are mostly related to changing hormone levels during your cycle.
+But, if you find your bloating or water retention is getting increasingly uncomfortable, there are some things you can try to alleviate or prevent these symptoms and severe period weight gain from occurring.

 In this article, we'll break down each phase of the menstrual cycle, how it affects your hormones, and how these factors can lead to temporary weight gain.